 What is the Catholic Chaplains Corps?

 The Diocese of Galveston-Houston provides Roman Catholic sacramental and pastoral care through the Catholic Chaplains Corps.
-They visit patients, families and staffs of St. Luke’s Episcopal Hospital, and the other institutions in the Texas Medical Center.
+They visit patients, families and staffs of Baylor St. Luke’s Medical Center, and the other institutions in the Texas Medical Center.
 The CCC consists of chaplains, priests and religious sisters, and specially trained lay people (Pastoral Assistants) who seek to bring the healing presence of Christ to those they serve.

 You may contact the Catholic Chaplains Corps at 713-747-8445.